Paul Erdős: Life

 Erdős never married and had no children.
-He is buried next to his mother and father in grave 17A-6-29 in the Jewish Kozma Street Cemetery in Budapest.
+He is buried next to his mother and father in the Jewish Kozma Street Cemetery in Budapest.
 For his epitaph, he suggested "I've finally stopped getting dumber."
 (Hungarian: "Végre nem butulok tovább").

 Erdős's name contains the Hungarian letter "ő" ("o" with double acute accent), but is often incorrectly written as Erdos or Erdös either "by mistake or out of typographical necessity".